Timbuctoo (film)

-Timbuctoo is a 1933 British comedy film, co-directed by Walter Summers and Arthur B. Woods for British International Pictures, and starring Henry Kendall and Margot Grahame.
+Timbuctoo (also known as Timbucktoo) is a 1933 British comedy film, co-directed by Walter Summers and Arthur B. Woods for British International Pictures, and starring Henry Kendall and Margot Grahame.
+It was written by Summers.

 Although BIP had a reputation for churning out films quickly and cheaply, in this case they allocated enough of a budget to finance location filming in Africa.

 Plot

-The film's slight storyline concerns a man (Kendall) who has a violent quarrel with his family over his fiancée (Grahame).
+The film's slight storyline concerns a man who has a violent quarrel with his family over his fiancée.
 Feeling totally upset, he wants to get away from all the conflict and decides to travel overland to Timbuktu with its legendary reputation as one of the most remote and mysterious places in the world.
 As soon as his fiancée learns of his departure, she vows to do the same thing and challenges herself to arrive in Timbuktu before him.
 Much of the film is essentially taken up with travelogue sequences of African natives and habitats.

+The film contains a sequence of a pygmy hippopotamus being hunted and killed.